bascrezee/trend_framework/README.md

 In the first stage, the diagnostics will be tested on one dimensional data (either station data, or a single gridpoint extracted from a gridded dataset).
 This allows for the development of robust diagnostics that can later be applied to gridded data.
 The folder test_data contains a file with 2m temperature from the station 'De Bilt' in the Netherlands.
 This timeseries is relatively long and is homogenized.

 The file _c3s_511_trends.py_ contains the class TrendLims1D in which different diagnostics are implemented, and more will be implemented in the future.
-The file _framework.ipynb_ (iPython Notebook) contains several examples and can be viewed on Github.
+The files with the extension `.ipynb` are Jupyter notebook files and serve as examples for using the framework.
+For users who have no experience with the Jupyter notebook, it is recommended to read sections 1.1 and 3 from [this tutorial](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#notebook-document).

 # Installation for breakpoint detection
  - Create the environment needed for ESMValTool2 as described [here](https://esmvaltool.readthedocs.io/en/version2_development/user_guide2/index.html#installing-esmvaltool) with the Python 3 environment (note for ETH users: replace `python=3` with `python=3.6`)